ladybug-tools/hb-radiance-primer/text/components/Annual_Peak_Values.md

 An optional numbers or list of numbers to select the hours of the year (HOYs) for which results will be computed.
 These HOYs can be obtained from the "LB Calculate HOY" or the "LB Analysis Period" components.
 If None, all hours of the results will be used.
 * ##### grid_filter
 The name of a grid or a pattern to filter the grids.
 For instance, first_floor_* will simulate only the sensor grids that have an identifier that starts with first_floor_.
 By default all the grids will be processed.
+* ##### coincident
+Boolean to indicate whether output values represent the the peak value for each sensor throughout the entire analysis (False) or they represent the highest overall value across each sensor grid at a particular timestep (True).
+(Default: False).

 #### Outputs
 * ##### report
 Reports, errors, warnings, etc.
+* ##### hoys
+An integer for each sesnor grid that represents the hour of the year at which the peak occurs.
+This will be None unless coincident_ is set to True.
 * ##### values
 Peak illuminance or irradiance valules for each sensor in lux or W/m2.
 Each value is for a different sensor of the grid.
 These can be plugged into the "LB Spatial Heatmap" component along with meshes of the sensor grids to visualize results.